awesomeeng/awesome-log/docs/LogFormatters.md

 	- **alias**: An object that allows you to alias log entry data under a different key.
 That is you create a copy from one logentry key into a new logentry key.
 You must supply the new key as the key in the object, and to origin key as the value.
 You may not overwrite an existing logentry key.
+Defined as `alias: { aliasName: "originalKey" }`

 	- **move**: Similar to alias, except this will remove the original key from logentry after moving the value.
 	All the same rules from alias apply.
+Defined as `move: { moveTo: "originalKey" }`

 	- **oneline**: This will ensure that the logentry.text value includes the logentry.args values in a single line of text.
 This is similar to the Default formatter's oneline formatter option.